 Maestro Wes Kenney

-From 2004 to 2020, Kenney served as Music Director for Opera Fort Collins.
-Each season, he conducts numerous professional operatic productions, orchestra concerts, and dance performances throughout Northern Colorado.
-Mr. Kenney’s guest conducting activities include Louisiana’s Acadiana Symphony, Alabama Symphony, Alabama All-State Orchestra, Buffalo Philharmonic, Colorado Symphony, Dubuque Symphony, Indiana’s Lafayette Symphony, Long Beach Symphony, Minnesota All-State Orchestra, New Mexico Symphony, New Mexico All-State Orchestra (twice), New Hampshire All-State Orchestra, Richmond Symphony, Riverside Symphonia, Savannah Symphony, and the Virginia Symphony.
-International guest conducting includes performances with South Korea’s Changwon Philharmonic, Hanoi’s Vietnam National Symphony, Vidin State Philharmonic, and Bulgaria’s Stara Zagora Opera Company, and the Edinburgh Music Festival.
+Mr. Kenney’s guest conducting activities include the Acadiana Symphony (LA), Alabama Symphony, Buffalo Philharmonic, Colorado Symphony, Dubuque Symphony, Lafayette (IN) Symphony, Long Beach Symphony, New Mexico Symphony, Richmond Symphony, Riverside Symphonia, Savannah Symphony, and the Virginia Symphony.
+International guest conducting includes performances with the Liev (Ukraine) Philharmonic, Changwon (South Korea) Philharmonic, Vietnam National Symphony (Hanoi), Vidin State Philharmonic, Stara Zagora Opera Company in Bulgaria as well as the Edinburgh (Scotland) Music Festival.

-Kenney has also enjoyed success directing opera, ballet and musical theater.
-Previous positions include Music Director of the Virginia Ballet Theater, Co-Principal Conductor of the Oakland Lyric Opera, and Guest Conductor with Universal Ballet Korea.
+Mr. Kenney has also enjoyed success directing opera, ballet and musical theater.
+Previous positions include Music Director of Opera Fort Collins, Music Director of the Virginia Ballet Theater, Co-Principal Conductor of the Oakland Lyric Opera, and Guest Conductor with Universal Ballet Korea.
 Since 2004 he has conducted productions of Carmen, Amahl and the Night Visitors, Sweeney Todd, Turn of the Screw, Barber of Seville, Madama Butterfly, Cenerentola, Rigoletto, Tosca, Otello, Die Zauberflote, Die Fledermaus, La Traviata, Il Trovatore, Street Scene, La Boheme, Orfeo, Pagliacci, Cavelleria Rusticana, Falstaff, Turandot, Marriage of Figaro, Serse, The Merry Widow, Aida, Don Giovanni, and Tenderland.
-In addition, he has conducted over one hundred fifty performances of The Nutcracker, Swan Lake, The Firebird, and many other dance works.
+In addition he has conducted over two hundred performances of The Nutcracker, Swan Lake, The Firebird, and many other dance works.